What are Hotspots on a Dog?

 - Apply a blend of water and baking soda to the problem area.

-- Put some Listerine on the lesion using a cotton wool ball.
+- Dog hotspot home remedy Listerine is often successful.
+Put some Listerine on the lesion using a cotton wool ball.

 - If the hot spot is irritated, use nappy rash powder or corn starch.
 Dry and dust the area affected.

-- Use sea salt or Epsom salt and soak the hot spot.
+- Another cure is epsom salt dog hot spots.
+Use sea salt or Epsom salt and soak the hot spot.

 - Use freshly squeezed Aloe vera gel to heal and calm the hot spot.